 Author: Jan Scholten

-Arthropods' main internal cavity is a hemocoel, which accommodates their internal organs and through which their blood circulates, they have open circulatory systems.
-Like their exteriors, the internal organs of arthropods are generally built of repeated segments.
+They have open circulatory systems.
+The internal organs are generally built of repeated segments.
 Their nervous system is "ladder-like", with paired ventral nerve cords running through all segments and forming paired ganglia in each segment.
-Their heads are formed by fusion of varying numbers of segments, and their brains are formed by fusion of the ganglia of these segments and encircle the esophagus.
+Their heads are formed by fusion of varying numbers of segments, and their brains are formed by fusion of the ganglia of these segments and encircle the oesophagus.
 The respiratory and excretory systems of arthropods vary, depending as much on their environment as on the subphylum to which they belong.

-Their vision relies on various combinations of compound eyes and pigment-pit ocelli: in most species the ocelli can only detect the direction from which light is coming, and the compound eyes are the main source of information, but the main eyes of spiders are ocelli that can form images and, in a few cases, can swivel to track prey.
+Their vision relies on various combinations of compound eyes and pigment-pit ocelli.
 Arthropods also have a wide range of chemical and mechanical sensors, mostly based on modifications of the many setae (bristles) that project through their cuticles.

-The versatility of the arthropod modular body plan has made it difficult for zoologists and paleontologists to classify them and work out their evolutionary ancestry, which dates back to the Cambrian period.
-From the late 1950s to late 1970s, it was thought that arthropods were polyphyletic, that is, there was no single arthropod ancestor.
-Now they are generally regarded as monophyletic.
+The versatility of the arthropod modular body plan has made it difficult for zoologists and paleontologists to classify them.
+Formerly they were regarded as polyphyletic, now they are generally regarded as monophyletic.
 Traditionally the closest evolutionary relatives of arthropods were considered to be annelid worms, as both groups have segmented bodies.
-It is now generally accepted that arthropods belong to the superphylum Ecdysozoa ("animals that molt"), while annelids belong to another superphylum, Lophotrochozoa.
-The relationships between various arthropod groups are still actively debated.
+It is now generally accepted that arthropods belong to the superphylum Ecdysozoa, animals that molt.
+Annelids belong to another superphylum, Lophotrochozoa.

 Subphyla and Classes